sherifnada/inferno/README.md

   "max_tokens":16
 }' | jq .
 ```

+Voila!
+We now have a working multi-model inference API running on K3s.
+Jubilate at will.

 At this point, you should stop port forwarding to the vLLM servers directly and use the fastapi gateway.